-BUSINESS INCUBATORS
+BUSINESS INCUBATORS AND ACCELERATORS

-Several business incubators have been established with the aim of promoting Lebanon's economic development, attracting investments, and creating new jobs.
-These successful initiatives have been accommodating new start-ups, supporting SMEs and the launch of entrepreneurial projects through facilitating access to its capital, providing mentorship and creating networking opportunities.
+Today there are 8 incubators and accelerators that have been established across Lebanon with the aim of promoting Lebanon's economic development, attracting investments, and creating new jobs.
+These successful initiatives have been accommodating start-ups and supporting SMEs through facilitating access to capital, providing mentorship and creating networking opportunities.